Tuesday, April 5, 2011

 “No other New-York club holds out this attraction to them, and consequently the women who want to be in the social swim will be forced to persuade their inferior halves to enlist under the Metropolitan Club’s banner,” quipped The Times.

-Nearly every man on the Board of Governors of the club was a multi-millionaire and the club promised by the Spring of 1892 to be the wealthiest and most exclusive club in the world.
-So elite was its membership only a year after formation that there was no attempt to recruit new members.
-After its initial 400 invitations were sent out in 1891 no further efforts were made.
+The club promised that by the spring of 1892 it would be the wealthiest and most exclusive club in the world.
+So elite was its membership that only a year after formation that there was no attempt to recruit new members.
+After its initial 400 invitations were sent out in 1891, no further efforts were made.
 Well-heeled gentlemen across the city were astonished when they received no invitation or solicitation.
-The extremely select status of the existing 700 members in May 1892 already guaranteed the club’s very comfortable existence.
+The extremely select status of the existing 700 members in May 1892 had already guaranteed the club’s very comfortable existence.

 Stanford White's magnificent black iron and gilt carriage gates - photo by Alice Lum

-Inside the major spaces were decorated by Parisian interior design firm Gilbert Cuel.
+The grand spaces inside were decorated by Parisian interior design firm Gilbert Cuel.
 The ceiling paintings were executed by French artist Perili and the American Edward E. Simmons.

 Entrance Hall -- photo by MZI Global Marketing

-Stanford White’s beautiful white marble creation is often over looked by New Yorkers and tourists alike, possibly because of its doorless 5th Avenue façade.
-It is, however, one of the city’s most remarkable architectural masterpieces.
+Stanford White’s beautiful white marble creation is often overlooked by New Yorkers and tourists alike, possibly because of its doorless Fifth Avenue façade.
+It is, nonetheless, one of the city’s most striking architectural masterpieces.

 3 comments: